airwallex/airwallex-payment-ios/README.md

 pod install
 ```

-3. Open Airwallex.xcworkspace' from Xcode or run the following script to open it. **Be sure you always open the project from the work space.**
+3. Open `Airwallex.xcworkspace` from Xcode or run the following script to open it. **Be sure you always open the project from the work space.**

 ```
 open Airwallex.xcworkspace